Robustness of Spin-Triplet Pairing and Singlet-Triplet Pairing Crossover in Superconductor/Ferromagnet Hybrids: Conclusions

-In this paper, we have discussed proximity effect assuming spin-singlet $s$-wave superconductor as a bulk state of S. An extension to unconventional superconductors is possible based on more general boundary condition ~\cite{Proximityd,Proximityd1} taking account of the Andreev bound state.
-Proximity effect in spin-triplet $p$-wave superconductors is interesting~\cite{Proximityp,Proximityp1,Proximityp3,Brydon,Brydon2} since odd-frequency pairing is also induced from bulk superconductor without the exchange energy.~\cite{odd} In addition, we have especially focused on the LDOS.
-It is interesting to discuss the anomalous Meissner effect~\cite{Proximityp2,Yokoyama2011} and the surface impedance~\cite{Asano2011} due to the proximity effect by odd-frequency pairing.
+In this paper, we have discussed the proximity effect, assuming a spin-singlet $s$-wave superconductor as a bulk state of S. An extension to unconventional superconductors is possible on the basis of more general boundary conditions ~\cite{Proximityd,Proximityd1} taking the Andreev bound state (ABS)~\cite{ABS1,ABS2} into account.
+There have been many studies in various systems that show that ABS supports the generation of odd-frequency pairing.~\cite{odd,odd2,odd3,odd4,odd5,odd6,odd7} The proximity effect in spin-triplet $p$-wave superconductors is interesting ~\cite{Proximityp,Proximityp1,Proximityp3,Brydon,Brydon2,Higashitani1} since the odd-frequency pairing induced from bulk superconductors without exchange energy becomes prominent.~\cite{odd} In addition, we have particularly focused on the LDOS.
+It is interesting to discuss the anomalous Meissner effect~\cite{Proximityp2,Yokoyama2011,Higashitani2} and surface impedance~\cite{Asano2011} due to the proximity effect caused by odd-frequency pairing.